ATI-Wuhan/WhatieSDK_iOS/README.md

 ```

-### 9.5 Monochrome Light
+### 9.5 Monochrome Light for RGB Light Bulbs
-You can change luminance for a specific monochrome light by the following method:
+You can change the brightness for a specific monochrome light for the RGB light bulb by the following method:
-This method is the same as changing luminance incandescent light.
+This method is as the same as changing brightness of the monochrome light bulb.
 ```objc
 -(void)brightnessSliderValueChange:(UISlider *)slider{